 U.S. Coast Guard Station Open House 10:00 AM to 2:00 PM

-Explore the U.S. Coast Guard Station, a Canadian constable carrier, and the State of Michigan training ship.
+Explore the USCG Sector SSM Station on Water Street, a Canadian constable carrier, and the State of Michigan training ship.

-A rescue demonstration will be taking place at a time and location TBD.
+A rescue demonstration will be taking place at 10 a.m. at the station along with a viewing of a USCG helicopter.

-Far more than a car show and more than just cruising the town, this event is a throwback to the 1970’s when the young adults would cruise the circuit through the downtown of Sault Ste.
+Far more than a car show and more than just cruising the town, this event is a throwback to the 1970s when the young adults would cruise the circuit through the downtown of Sault Ste.
 Marie to see who’s out.
 This two-hour block is an opportunity for the young at heart to relive their youth and have a fantastic time.
-Join over 200 vehicles as they drive up and down Ashmun St. There is no cost to participate.
+Join over 200 vehicles as they drive up and down Ashmun Street.
+There is no cost to participate.
+Note this event is always the Friday before the 4th of July.